Birdo1221/GoDDos-Html/README.md

-## This project is Depreciated and Wont Recive further updates
+## This Project is Deprecated and Won't Receive Further Updates

-Update : Deprecation of Insecure Practices
+### Update: Deprecation of Insecure Practices
-This involve the misuse of ServerConfig.PublicKeyCallback, leading to an authorization bypass in golang.org/x/crypto.
-If the PublicKeyCallback function is implemented to return nil, nil unconditionally, it signifies successful authentication without validating the client's public key.
+This involves the misuse of `ServerConfig.PublicKeyCallback`, leading to an authorization bypass in `golang.org/x/crypto`.
+If the `PublicKeyCallback` function is implemented to return `nil, nil` unconditionally, it signifies successful authentication without validating the client's public key.
 This has been noted for safety reasons for this project.

 # GoDDos-Html